Kent County, Delaware

 Kent County is a county located in the central part of the U.S. state of Delaware.
-As of the 2020 census, the population was 181,851, making it the least populous county in Delaware.
+As of the 2020 census, the population was 181,851, making it the least populous county in Delaware, but the most populous county in the United States to be the least populous in its state.
 The county seat is Dover, the state capital of Delaware.
 It is named for Kent, an English county.

-Kent County comprises the Dover, DE Metropolitan Statistical Area, which is included in the Philadelphia-Reading-Camden, PA-NJ-DE-MD Combined Statistical Area.
+Kent County comprises the Dover metropolitan area, which is included in the Philadelphia-Reading-Camden, PA-NJ-DE-MD combined statistical area.

 History

 In about 1670 the English began to settle in the valley of the St. Jones River, earlier known as Wolf Creek.
 On June 21, 1680, the Duke of York chartered St. Jones County, which was carved out of New Amstel/New Castle and Hoarkill/Sussex counties.
 St. Jones County was transferred to William Penn on August 24, 1682, and became part of Penn's newly chartered Delaware Colony.

 Penn ordered a court town to be laid out, and the courthouse was built in 1697.
 The town of Dover, named after the town of Dover in England's Kent, was finally laid out in 1717, in what was then known as the Lower Counties.
 It was designated as the capital of Delaware in 1777.
 In 1787 Delaware was first state to ratify the U.S. Constitution, and became "the First State."
 Through much of the late 18th century, the economy of Kent County was based on small grain farms.
 As a result, farmers did not need as many slaves as did owners of tobacco plantations.
 Delaware had a high proportion of free blacks among its African-American population by the early 19th century.

 In the 1960s, Dover was a center of manufacturing of spacesuits worn by NASA astronauts in the Apollo moon flights by ILC Dover, now based in the small town of Frederica.
 The suits, dubbed the "A7L," was first flown on the Apollo 7 mission in October 1967, and was the suit worn by Neil Armstrong and Buzz Aldrin on the Apollo 11 mission.
 The company still manufactures spacesuits to this day—the present-day Space Shuttle "soft" suit components (the arms and legs of the suit).